silicon-heaven/pyshv/docs/concepts.rst

 :Requests:
     Message used to call some method.
-Such messages is required to have some request ID, method name and optionally some parameters and client IDs and SHV path.
+Such messages is required to have some request ID, method name and optionally some parameters, client IDs, SHV path and granted access level.
 The other side needs to respond.
 Parameters can be any valid SHV data.
 :Responses:
     Message sent by side that received some request.
 This message has to have request ID and response but it can't have method name.
 It also needs to have